4 min read

 - Dynamically scale our SolrCloud clusters based on real-time metrics

 In other words, we built the connection between the Solr Clusters and any new tasks that needed to run.
-Initially, tasks were posted manually, but eventually, we extended Operator with a scheduled Operation poster for daily maintenance operations.
+Initially, assignments were posted manually, but eventually, we extended Operator with a scheduled Operation poster for daily maintenance operations.

 Building in timely automation

 When content is continuously being updated and added, each individual Solr Cluster can change.
-Meaning, the cluster can be significantly different.
+Meaning the cluster can be significantly different.